polde-live/ExData_Plotting1/README.md

+# Exploratory Data Analysis
-# Exploratory Data Analysis: Course Project 1
+# Course Project 1
+# Pawel Daniluk, 2016-10-17

 Below please find description of the programs for the Course Project 1.